Evgen-Jekov/TaskTime/README.md

     `FLASK_APP=main.py`

     Using FLASK_APP=main.py in .flaskenv we tell the terminal where to look for our flask application to work with the terminal, for example we will use it to apply migrations

+## 📦 Migrations

+I'll add it soon

+## ✍️ Author

+the author of the project is Zhekov Evgen, I hope someone will find it interesting, in any case if you read the README I am grateful to you ❤️